-After Roe, abortion will be sometimes legal.
+After Roe, abortion is banned after 12 weeks.
 Hear from Nebraska Family Alliance about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about your state’s pose-Roe abortion law would be in your state after Roe

 THE BIG QUESTION

 After Roe, does my state ban nearly all abortions or allow nearly all abortions?

 Nebraska will still allow abortions, but with significant restrictions.
 Read more about them below.

 What is my state’s next step in the fight for life, now that Roe is overturned?

 Now that Roe is overturned, abortion is still legal in Nebraska up to 12 weeks.
 Governor Jim Pillen signed the Preborn Life Protection Act in May, 2023, which protects unborn life at 12 weeks gestation.
 Our top policy priority is to advance the culture of life by providing legal protection from abortion to every child from the moment of conception.

 Below, we’ve summarized what abortion laws are in your state after Roe.

 If my state won’t ban all abortions, what are the limits to abortion?